mikroskeem/haste-server/about.md

 ## Duration

-Pastes will stay for 30 days from their last view.
-They may be removed earlier and without notice.
+Pastes won't expire here.
+Ever.
+Unless storage breaks.

 ## Privacy

-While the contents of hastebin.com are not directly crawled by any search robot that obeys "robots.txt", there should be no great expectation of privacy.
+While the contents of paste.nightsnack.cf are not directly crawled by any search robot that obeys "robots.txt", there should be no great expectation of privacy.
 Post things at your own risk.
 Not responsible for any loss of data or removed pastes.